akashktesla/akashktesla/README.md

 ### HI I'm akash,
-Best way to learn a concept is to make a project based on it.<br>
+Goal: To create a sentient life as capable as a Human being Best way to learn a concept is to make a project based on it.<br>
 project >>>>> competitive codeing :)

 ![http://i.imgur.com/PVnG2Vg.gif](http://i.imgur.com/PVnG2Vg.gif)